NC State Extension Publications

 Preventative applications of pyrethroid insecticides can protect trees by preventing Granulate Ambrosia Beetles from excavating galleries.
 However, once beetles are inside trees they cannot be killed with insecticides and fungicides are ineffective against the ambrosia fungus.
 Thus, the timing of preventative insecticide applications is crucial to protect trees from damage by this pest.
 Apply sprays after beetles are first detected in monitoring traps (see Granulate [Asian] Ambrosia Beetle Trapping below).
 Heavily infested plants or plant parts should be removed and destroyed.
 It may be best for large growers to wait 3-4 weeks after trees are attacked before removal so as to concentrate and destroy the greatest number of beetles, possibly sparing some healthy trees.

 Residential Recommendation: If the damage is heavy on the main stem, it may be better to start with a new plant, especially if the plant is small.
 To try to rescue an infested plant, dead wood should be pruned out and destroyed.
 Chemical treatments are not very effective once the beetles are inside the tree.
 Our best recommendation is to apply a formulation of permethrin in mid February to try to prevent damage by the first flight of beetles in March.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish—avoid using pyrethroids around pools, ponds, and streams).
 The later flights are usually not nearly as damaging.
 Be sure to follow the directions for safe use found on the label of whaterver insecticide you use.

 Commercial growers and landscapers: A landscape borer spray containing a pyrethroid such as permethrin or bifenthrin can be used and may have to be reapplied every two to three weeks while beetles are active.
 A surfactant or sticker may help the insecticide adhere to bark and provide longer protection.
 Read about a technique to reduce spray volume in nurseries in Other Resources below..